-Wherever there is difficulty or discouragement the devil is always ready with a false indicative ("This is how things are-hopeless") and a false imperative ("This is what you must do-just give up, or grind on").
-Such lies may, and must, be immediately set-aside in obedient faith.
+Of course, wherever there is difficulty or discouragement the devil is always ready with a false indicative ("This is how things are-hopeless") and a false imperative ("This is what you must do-just give up, or grind on").
+Such lies may, and must, be immediately set-aside as we focus afresh on what really is the way things are for us in Christ-for its only then, that we are able to respond truly to the calling we've received.